Tony Award for Best Scenic Design in a Play

-Tony Award for Best Scenic Design in a Play is an award for outstanding set design of a play.
+The Tony Award for Best Scenic Design in a Play is an award for outstanding set design of a play.
 The award was first presented in 1960 after the category of Best Scenic Design was divided into Scenic Design in a Play and Scenic Design in a Musical with each genre receiving its own award.
 Between 1962 and 2004, the award was re-combined to Best Scenic Design before being split again in 2005.